centreon/centreon-archived/doc/en/developer/writestreamconnector.rst

 Export performance data to InfluxDB
 ***********************************

-Now, you have already seen many things on stream connectors.
+Now, you have already seen many things about stream connectors.
 It is time to create something more useful!

 `InfluxDB <https://www.influxdata.com/>`_ is a Time Series database.
 We will use